abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10a.md

 ## Tutorials

-What you need for On-Call - tutorial that help new on-call member onboard into process, tools and get all access need it for on-call shift.
+What You Need for On-Call - A tutorial that helps new on-call members onboard into the process, tools, and gain all necessary access for the on-call shift.

 - [PagerDuty Incident Response](https://response.pagerduty.com/)